 3 Tbsp Forvm Chardonnay vinegar

 For the dressing, heat a little oil in a small frying pan.
-Add the pancetta and cook for 7-9 minutes, stirring often, until fat is rendered and pancetta is just crisp.
+Add the prosciutto and cook for 7-9 minutes, stirring often, until fat is rendered and prosciutto is just crisp.

 Remove pan from the heat, add garlic and spring onions, stir for 1-2 minutes to soften.
 Add the vinegar then whisk in ¼ cup EVO.
 Season with salt and pepper, to taste.